 The Panda’s small petrol engine is geared towards delivering spritely performance in city and town driving, but they’re not as good at long-distance cruising on motorways or A-roads – the Volkswagen up! and Hyundai i10, are much better in this regard.
 What’s more, the Panda’s high sides mean it gets buffeted quite strongly by crosswinds.

 Fiat Panda petrol engines

-First arriving as the Panda Mild Hybrid Launch Edition, and now fitted as standard, the 1.0-litre, three-cylinder petrol with mild hybrid technology is the most efficient version.
+First arriving as the Panda Mild Hybrid Launch Edition, and now fitted as standard, the 1.0-litre, three-cylinder petrol with mild hybrid technology is the most efficient engine the Panda has been offered with.
 With 69bhp it's not really any faster than the old 1.2-litre - 0-62mph takes 14.7 seconds - but it does feel slightly less breathless, even if it's still a bit unrefined.
 At least its raspy exhaust note does add to the Panda's character.

 In theory, the mild-hybrid setup should give the engine a small boost under acceleration, but it's impossible to detect on the move.
 In fact, the main way you'll know the technology is on-board is thanks to a light on the dashboard, because during our test its coasting feature - where the engine cuts out when you aren't on the throttle - never functioned.

 The Panda was once available with a rather jerky automatic gearbox, known as the Dualogic, but this has been discontinued.
 It’s now only available with a six-speed manual transmission.

 There was just one diesel engine available in the Panda – a 1.3-litre Multijet – but this has now been discontinued through the whole range.
 Find a used or a pre-registered example, and its acceleration falls somewhere between the two petrol engines, and in general this engine is better suited to motorway driving as it settles down to a quiet cruise at high speed.